Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 **2. Exports**

-Don't forget to export all your functions so that the bot can access and mark your code.
+Export all your functions for the bot to be able access and mark your code.
 You do this by including an export statement like this.

 ```
 module.exports = { YOUR_FIRST_FUNCTION_NAME, YOUR_SECOND_FUNCTION_NAME,... };